-Moves the cursor to after the last row, then fetches the row.
-(Since there is no current row, it returns the message: "No current row."
+The After Last command moves the cursor to after the last row, then fetches the row.

+Since there is no current row, it returns the message No current row.

 The cursor must have been created with the Get Scroll Insensitive Cursor command.